Waking to Wonder

 Grace in Small Interruptions

-Then I looked up.
+I looked up.

 Eyes Up

 In that light, I thought of C.S.
-Lewis’s Space Trilogy, where he paints Malacandra’s beauty through Dr. Ransom’s first astonished impression of the planet:
+Lewis’s Space Trilogy, where he paints Malacandra’s beauty through Dr. Ransom’s astonished first impression of the planet:

 “…with the first unearthly strangeness of the bright, still, sparkling, unintelligible landscape — with needling shapes of pale green, thousands of feet high, with sheets of dazzling blue soda-water…” (Out of the Silent Planet, ch.
 7)